drawwithcode/2022-group-project-group10/README.md

 </p>

 To make the client-server model more intuitive and easy to understand, we have reworked the steps that would have been handled automatically by the computer, turning them into tasks to be taken by participants:
-- Clients write a message, package the data and ask the server to take it.
+-Clients write a message, package the data and ask the server to take it.
-- Server finds the packaged data in a 3D ascii form and collects it with the scanner.
+-Server finds the packaged data in a 3D ascii form and collects it with the scanner.
-- Server transports the packaged data to other clients, which also collect it with their devices.
+-Server transports the packaged data to other clients, which also collect it with their devices.
-- Clients receive the response and see the message.
+-Clients receive the response and see the message.

 To show the data packages the texts entered by participants are associated with three-dimensional figures with varying sizes and characteristics depending on the text entered.
 That graphic element represented well the packing of data and the hidden part of communication that happens after sending a message, that we normally don't know about.